COSD-PANDA/seaboard/src/_datasets/development-permits-set1.md

 maintainer: City of San Diego
 maintainer_email: data@sandiego.gov
 ---
 Approvals for permits, maps, agreements, and other applications processed by Development Services Department legacy permitting system.
-The legacy system contains applications submitted in paper or through a hybrid system.
+The legacy system contains applications submitted in paper or through a hybrid process.
 Approval types began migrating to the current cloud-based system in 2018.
 Data from the current system can be found in [this dataset](/datasets/development-permits-set2/).

 <!--more-->